Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-We use the \texttt{PICASO} atmospheric model \cite{Mukherjee22,batalha19,mukherjee20} and the \texttt{VIRGA} cloud model \cite{ackerman2001cloud,rooney21} to perform a 1.5D Bayesian retrieval on the transmission spectrum of the morning and evening limbs of the planet simultaneously.
-Our retrieval model parametrizes the $T(P)$ profile of both limbs using the $T(P)$ parametrization from \cite{guillot10}.
-This $T(P)$ profile parametrization includes 5 free parameters including $T_{\rm eq}$, $log(\kappa_{\rm IR})$, $log(\gamma)$, $\alpha$, and $T_{\rm int}$.
-We assume that the $T_{\rm int}$ parameter is the same for the morning and the evening limbs, such that the $T(P)$ profiles of both limbs converge to the same temperatures in the deep atmosphere.
-We also assume that the $log(\kappa_{\rm IR})$, $log(\gamma)$ and $\alpha$ parameters remain the same between both the limbs.
-We allow the morning and evening limbs to have two different $T_{\rm eq}$ values to account for the temperature difference between the limbs.
 We simulate the clouds in the morning and evening limbs of the planet's atmosphere using the \texttt{VIRGA} model \cite{rooney21,ackerman2001cloud}.
-The \texttt{VIRGA} cloud model simulates the cloud structure of the atmosphere using a balance between turbulent mixing and sedimentation of cloud particles.
-The model includes two parameters -- the cloud sedimentation factor $f_{\rm sed}$ and the vertical eddy diffusion coefficient $K_{\rm zz}$.
-The $f_{\rm sed}$ parameter is defined as the ratio between the sedimentation velocity of the cloud particles and the velocity of convective mixing.
-As a result, lower values of $f_{\rm sed}$ lead to more vertically extended cloud decks \cite{rooney21,ackerman2001cloud}.
-We assume both the morning and the evening limbs have the same $K_{\rm zz}$ and $f_{\rm sed}$ parameter, meaning that the vertical dynamics of cloud particles between the two limbs are not different.
-We include three cloud forming species relevant to the temperature regime of this planet within our retrievals -- MgSiO$_3$, Fe, and MnS with optical constants from \cite{scott96,huffman67,natasha_batalha_2020_5179187}.
-We assume thermochemical equilibrium for both the limbs and vary the metallicity ([M/H]) and carbon-to-oxygen ratio (C/O) to calculate the abundances of gases in each limb based on the $T(P)$ profile of the limbs, as WASP-94A b's equilibrium temperature is too hot for disequilibrium chemistry effects to be very important \cite{mukherjee25}.
-We include opacities for \ce{H2}, \ce{H2O}, \ce{CO}, \ce{CO2}, \ce{CH4}, \ce{H2S}, \ce{HCN}, \ce{N2}, \ce{N2O}, and \ce{NH3} in our retrieval with opacity sources listed in \cite{mukherjee24,Mukherjee22}.
-We also include collision-induced opacities for \ce{H2}-\ce{H2}, \ce{He}-\ce{H2}, and \ce{H2}-\ce{N2} collisions.
-We fit for the radius at 10$^{-3}$ bars of both the limbs simultaneously using the $xR_p$ parameter, which defines the 1 mbar radius as $R=R_p(1+xR_p)$.
-Due to the small dependence of the offset between the morning and evening limb spectra on the used $T_0$ in the data reduction (Fig.~\ref{t0_vs_diff}), we allow for a 200 ppm offset between the morning and the evening limb spectrum within our retrieval.
-Therefore, our retrieval model has 12 free parameters including 6 parameters for $T(P)$ profiles of the limbs, 2 chemical composition related parameters, 2 cloud parameters, 1 radius scaling parameter, and 1 offset parameter.
+The \texttt{VIRGA} cloud model simulates the cloud structure of the atmosphere using a balance between turbulent mixing and sedimentation of cloud droplets.
+The model includes two parameters: the cloud sedimentation factor $f_{\rm sed}$ and the vertical eddy diffusion coefficient $K_{\rm zz}$.
+The $f_{\rm sed}$ parameter is defined as the ratio between the sedimentation velocity of the cloud droplets and the velocity of convective mixing.
+Lower values of $f_{\rm sed}$ produce more vertically extended cloud decks \cite{rooney21,ackerman2001cloud}.
+We assume both the morning and the evening limbs have the same $K_{\rm zz}$ and $f_{\rm sed}$ parameter, so the vertical dynamics of cloud droplets between the two limbs are not different.
+We include three cloud forming species that are potentially relevant to the temperature regime of this planet: MgSiO$_3$, Fe, and MnS; their optical constants are adopted from previous work\cite{scott96,huffman67,natasha_batalha_2020_5179187}.
+We assume thermochemical equilibrium for both limbs, because disequilibrium chemistry is negligible at WASP-94A~b’s equilibrium temperature \cite{mukherjee25}.
+We vary the metallicity ([M/H]) and carbon-to-oxygen ratio (C/O) to calculate the abundances of gases in each limb based on the $T(P)$ profile.
+The transmission spectrum mostly shows H$_2$O absorption features on the spectrum of the evening limb.
+The H$_2$O abundance can be affected by processes like vertical mixing or photochemistry, but its abundance is almost insensitive to the strength of mixing at $T_{\rm eq}\ge 1000$K \cite{mukherjee25}.
+The fractional change in H$_2$O abundance due to photochemical processes is also negligible especially at pressures $\sim$ 1~mbar \cite{mukherjee25}.
+We find no observational evidence of C- or N- bearing gases including CH$_4$, CO, and NH$_3$.
+However, our retrieval includes opacities for H$_2$, H$_2$O, CO, CO$_2$, CH$_4$, H$_2$S, HCN, N$_2$, N$_2$O, and NH$_3$ \cite{HITRAN2016,Polyansky2018H2O,HITEMP2010,li15rovibrational,HUANG2014reliable,yurchenko13vibrational, yurchenko_2014,azzam16exomol,Harris2006hcn,Barber2014HCN,hitran2020,hitran2012,yurchenko11vibrationally,Wilzewski16}.
+We also include collision-induced opacities for H$_2$-H$_2$, He-H$_2$, and H$_2$-N$_2$ collisions \cite{Saumon12,Lenzuni1991h2h2}.
+We include a free parameter $xR_p$, which varies the planet's radius at 1~mbar as $R=R_p(1+xR_p)$, where $R_p$ is the measured planet radius from previous transit observations.
+We fit its value for both limbs simultaneously.
+Due to the dependence of the offset between the morning and evening limb spectra on the mid-transit time $T_0$ (Fig.~\ref{t0vsoffsetspec} and ~\ref{t0_vs_diff}), we allow an additive offset that varies between $\pm$250~ppm for the morning limb spectrum within our retrieval.
+Therefore, our retrieval model has 12 free parameters: 6 parameters for $T(P)$ profiles of the limbs, 2 chemical composition related parameters, 2 cloud parameters, 1 radius scaling parameter, and 1 offset parameter.